ImChet/ChetBot/README.md

 ###### (ChetBot is still a work in progress; Currently only syncs to my personal Discord and contains bugs that will be fixed for initial release)

-ChetBot is a Discord bot that can handle file conversions, combine PDF files, create comma and tab delimited files, and more.
+ChetBot is a Discord bot that can handle file conversions, combine PDF files, create comma and tab delimited files, download YouTube videos, play songs in Voice Chat, and more.

 ## Event Listeners
 ##### When a Member joins your server